duongnt0712/AHT-Project/Java Spring/Lesson1-SpringCore/Note.md

 	+ prototype: can create new instance everytime has new request.

 ## 4. Autowiring
-`@Autowired`: auto match value in container and inject 4 autowired mode: no, byType, byName, constructor
+- `@Autowired`: auto match value in container and inject 4 autowired mode: no, byType, byName, constructor
+- Use via class filed, via a setter, via constructor(easy test)
+- In Bean configuration, use `<context:annotation-config>` to turn on annotation wiring

 ## 5. Annotations
 - `@Component`, `@Repository`(persistence layer), `@Service` (business layer), `@Controller` (presentation layer): all is a BEAN